wballard/starphleet/manual.md

 * you will need LXC
 * you will need Upstart
-* buildpacks will need to work
+* buildpacks will need to work, which is easy with apt and work otherwise

 In practice, packing things up as orders with buildpacks saves you from OS-ing around ships.